inspedralbes/moodle-report_attendancetable/README.md

 Description
 ===========
-Report attendance table is a plugin based on [Attendance](https://moodle.org/plugins/mod_attendance), used to show teachers their students' attendance percentage and show each student their own attendance percentage, across all courses and sections.
+Report attendance table is a plugin based on [Attendance](https://moodle.org/plugins/mod_attendance), used to show teachers their students' attendance percentage and show each student their own attendance percentage, across all courses and sections with an Attendance activity.

 Instructions
 ===========